 Where to Bird Watch in Fort Wayne, Indiana

-According to Jeff Canada, the past president of the Indiana Audubon Society, Fort Wayne is one of 11 urban areas in the state to have achieved this designation.
-“The idea is … to draw community cooperation” he explained about the program.
+According to Jeff Canada, the past president of the Indiana Audubon Society, Fort Wayne is one of 11 urban areas in the state to have achieved the designation of "Bird Town."
 Communities are encouraged to make their spaces animal-friendly by including native plants, cultivating wild growth lawns, and curbing the habits of predatory animals.

 In Fort Wayne, there are plenty of places to see some avian action.
 Dena Purcell, of the store Wild Birds Unlimited, recommended these prime bird-watching spots.

 Located on the southwest side of town, Lindenwood Nature Preserve has 110 acres of land with four trails and is close to Lindenwood Cemetery.
 Purcell explained that there are a number of old-growth trees and evergreens that attract lots of birds; in the winter, there are migrating birds that like to take shelter in the trees.
 Summertime brings out the nesting birds.

 Lindenwood is home to resident owls, hawks, songbirds and more.
 Be sure to spend time at the "Nuthatch Nook" feeder to see how many types of bird you can spot.

 Click on Lindenwood’s link to find their brochure and trail guide, which are also available at the sign-in kiosk.
 Admission is free.

 According to the Indiana Audubon Society (IAS), Fox Island is the best place in northeast Indiana to see migrant woodland songbirds.
 The IAS recommends visiting during the early morning hours when birds are the most active.